jlelse/GoBlog/docs/usage.md

 ## Tor Hidden Services

 GoBlog can be configured to provide a Tor Hidden Service.
 This is useful if you want to offer your visitors a way to connect to your blog from censored networks or countries.
 See the `example-config.yml` file for how to enable the Tor Hidden Service.
 If you don't need to hide your server, you can enable the Single Hop mode.

+## Reactions

+It's possible to enable post reactions.
+GoBlog currently has a hardcoded list of reactions: "❤️", "👍", "👎", "😂" and "😱".
+If enabled, users can react to a post by clicking on the reaction button below the post.
+If you want to disable reactions for a single post, you can set the `reactions` parameter to `false` in the post's metadata.